harelba/q/test/BENCHMARK.md

 The q version used for the benchmark is still on the python2/3 compatibility branch (hash f0b62b15b91583cd944ea2e8daf6f730198959fa)

 This is by no means a scientific benchmark, and it only focuses on the data loading time.
 Also, it does not try to provide any usability comparison between q and textql.
-Actually, I've created this benchmark in order to compare q over python 2 and 3, and only then decided it would be nice to add a similar comparison to textql.
+Actually, I've created this benchmark in order to compare q over python 2 and 3, and only then decided it would be interesting to compare the results to textql and octosql.

 ## Methodology
 The idea was to compare the time sensitivity of row and column count.